 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings Where a project under assessment consists solely of an extension, and no new sanitary facilities are to be provided, facilities provided in the existing building should be assessed (this refers to the nearest accessible facilities for each gender/function, where appropriate, i.e. those likely to be used by the occupants and visitors in the extension building).
 No Fittings specified Where no sanitary fittings are to be installed in the building being assessed then the credit must be assessed on the basis of the nearest accessible facilities likely to be used by the occupants of the assessed building.
+Third credit Awarding the third credit is not dependent on the first or second credits having been achieved.

+Other water- saving features If the development is using alternative or innovative water-saving features other than those listed in the criteria, and the client wishes to consider this as one of the two fittings with the greatest water saving potential, then the assessor must contact BRE for approval prior to awarding a credit.
+Alternatively, consider applying for it to be recognised as an additional innovation credit.
 Showers with a range of flow rates Where a shower head delivers a range of flow rates, the average or typical flow rate should be used.
-Third and fourth credits Awarding the third and fourth credits is not dependent on the first and second credits having been achieved.
-Swimming / Hydrotherapy Pools Where the assessment is of a building containing a swimming pool or hydrotherapy pools, the criteria of this issue, with respect to showers, are also applicable to all 'pre-swim-showers, in addition to all 'post-swim' showers within the wet change facilities.
-Scrub taps Although scrub taps are excluded from the scope of this issue, HTM07-04 53 contains guidance on water savings from medical related activities.
-Waterless urinals Due to overriding health and safety concerns in some healthcare facilities, the specification of waterless urinals may not be feasible.
-In such cases, compliance can be sought by one of the other available means, e.g. ultra low flush volume or infra-red proximity.
-Infection control in healthcare facilities In some cases, the use of water-efficient fittings and appliances may not be appropriate to the needs of the patient, and inappropriate specification may adversely affect the incidence and propagation of infections.
-In such instances, the assessor will need to confirm with the BREEAM office the approach for assessing this issue in these building areas.
-Furthermore, the design team should consult NHS guidelines concerning appropriate selection of sanitary fittings and fixtures and the control of legionella.
+Excluded fittings The following fittings, where specified, can be excluded from the scope of this issue (for operational purpose): Kitchen taps Cleaners' sink taps External taps Process taps in laboratory areas but not bench taps (which should be included) Scrub-up taps Decontamination showers Taps dedicated to H&amp;S, e.g. eye washing Swimming / Hydrotherapy Pools Where the assessment is of a building containing a swimming pool or hydrotherapy pools, the criteria of this issue, with respect to showers, are also applicable to all 'pre-swim-showers, in addition to all 'post-swim' showers within the wet change facilities.